apple/swift-openapi-runtime/README.md

 You can also publish your transport or middleware as a Swift package to allow others to use it with their generated code.

+## Reporting issues

+Please report any issues related to this library in the [swift-openapi-generator](https://github.com/apple/swift-openapi-generator/issues) repository.

 ## Documentation

 To learn more, check out the full [documentation][2].